 - “I’m vegetarian, but he eats meat”

-Consider the full cost of ownership: food, vet bills, grooming, toys, training, and possible doggy daycare.
+Consider the full cost of ownership: food, vet bills, grooming, toys, training, and possible doggy day care.
 Make sure you and your family are committed to providing a loving, stable home.

 Good luck in your search—your perfect companion is out there waiting for you!